osadl/OSLOC2JSON/README.md

          }
      }
 ```
-all dicts with keys without values have been converted to simple lists.
+all keys in dicts without values have been converted to simple list elements.

+### Merging
+Two or more OSLOC files may be merged in such a way that additional license
+obligations of the same conditions are concatenated and duplicates are removed.
+By default, the resulting merged checklist will be written to a file named
+"merged.json", but can be specified using the -f option.
+Here also, the -o
+option can be used.